-- All leaders are Leaders’ Association members, and have completed Youth Protection Training.
+- All leaders are Leaders Association members, and have completed VIP Training (Volunteers in Preparation).

-- As a registered leader, the Leaders’ Association provides you with liability insurance, financial support to attend leader trainings, resources for club meetings and 4-H mailings, and a voice in the 4-H Program.
+- The 4-H Leaders Association provides leaders with liability insurance, financial support to attend leader trainings, resources for club meetings and 4-H mailings, and a voice in the 4-H program.